iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-Azure-Compute-Solutions/Azure-App-Service.md

 - Stack settings: language and SDK versions
 - Platform settings
-  - Bitness : 32 / 64 BIT
+  - Bitness: 32 / 64 BIT
   - WebSocket Protocol: SignalR or socket.io
-  - Always On : By default, Always On is not enabled (required for WebJobs)
+  - Always On: By default, Always On is not enabled (required for WebJobs)
   - Managed pipeline version (IIS Pipeline mode)
   - Http Version
   - ARR Affinity (ensure that the client is routed to the same instance for the life of the session,can set this option to Off for stateless applications)
 - Debugging: This option turns off automatically after 48 hours.
-- Incoming client certificates : TLS mutual authentication
+- Incoming client certificates: TLS mutual authentication

 ### path mappings

-- Windows apps (uncontainerized)
+- Windows apps (un-containerized)
   - Customize **IIS handler mappings** and **virtual applications** and **directories**
 - Linux and containerized apps
   - Azure Storage Mount